 This urban garden transformation was the first gardening I ever did.
 The garden was in Tooting in South London and was about 9 metres long by 5 metres wide.

 Although it contained a fair bit of rubble that I had to dig out, the soil was a surprisingly good loam, except in one corner where the London clay was only just below the surface.

-I described the creation of this garden as follows on my Amazon.com author page:
+I’ve described the creation of this garden as follows:

 “I came to gardening quite late in life.
 As a child all I remember doing was playing sport.
 As an adult, in my twenties and thirties, I can’t really recall going outside much at all, except to get to the pubs, clubs, bars and restaurants I spent all my spare time (and money) in.
 But around the time I turned forty, it suddenly occurred to me that I could do something with the space attached to the back of my house, other than smoke in it.
 So, I made a quite deliberate decision to start gardening.
 For me, that meant learning everything I could about gardening in as short a space of time as possible – my bookshelves still creak under the weight of the countless gardening books I bought at that time.”

 The garden featured here was the ‘space attached to the back of my house’.
 I’d renovated the inside of the house and decided to tackle the outside.

 As you’ll see, there aren’t many ‘before’ or ‘during’ pictures, as I didn’t even have a proper digital camera then.

 The ‘before’ shots actually show my earliest gardening efforts.
 The real ‘before’ shots, if they existed, would have shown a bare patch of dirt overshadowed by an out of control buddleia, surrounded by weeds.